inivekin/abosa/abosa.typ

 all splayed tae wrap an kindly seize galactic clusters which still linger, like halogens in branching trees.
-When you come tae ken the greater it will seem as something lesser, if it's that which I can gather,
-(least impressive o assessors), then I guess I'll love enigma opiate my brain frae stressor lie inside the smaller sigma make me as my own supressor.
-But unbefitting matrices
-are nae a freedom but a prison, worship o law is fallacy, tae regard rules winnae reason.
-The wanting o irregular
-construction set me undefined
-an nau I fit nae formula
-an made my answers hard tae find.
 ```]

 #set page(columns: 1)